idfive/UniCal/README.md

 ============
 UniCal stands for either Universal Calendar or University Calendar.
 Dealer’s choice.
 It is an Angular.js-based events calendar application, based on the headless/decoupled Drupal approach, and the COPE principle.
-For more information see the project homepage at http://unical.idfive.com.

 This app/module is collaboratively designed and maintained by idfive and Howard University.
 It serves a sortable list/calendar of events that can be embedded as